Local Government Act 2002

 Schedule 12: Conditions of constructing or undertaking works on private land without the owner's consent, or

-“Rules for councils doing work on private land without permission”
+"Rules for doing work on private land without the owner's okay"

 Next